1915 to 1918 English cricket seasons

 The 1915 to 1918 English cricket seasons were all but wiped out by the First World War.

-The 1914 English cricket season ended prematurely after the outbreak of the war and it was not until the 1919 season that normal first-class fixtures could resume.
+The 1914 English cricket season ended prematurely after the outbreak of the war, and it was not until the 1919 season that first-class fixtures could resume.

-However, cricket did not fade away during the war: it was played in schools and universities, on the streets and by the soldiers and airmen on active service, whilst John Wisden's Cricketers' Almanac continued to publish every spring.
+However, cricket did not fade away during the war: it was played in schools and universities, on the streets, and by the soldiers and airmen on active service, whilst John Wisden's Cricketers' Almanac continued to publish every spring.

 1915

 The 1915 County Championship was not officially abandoned until January.
 Surrey County Cricket Club, despite The Oval having been commandeered by the military, issued a statement that spring which "hoped that some matches may be played in July and August".
 It was a forlorn hope.

 1916

-Club cricket in the south of England went into serious decline and many clubs closed down indefinitely.
-In the north, efforts were made to keep the leagues alive and the Bradford League did very well indeed, with large crowds reported, especially after the Saltaire club signed the great bowler Sydney Barnes.
+Club cricket in the south of England went into serious decline, and many clubs closed down indefinitely.
+In the north, efforts were made to keep the leagues alive, and the Bradford League did very well indeed, with large crowds reported, especially after Saltaire Cricket Club signed the great bowler Sydney Barnes.